univ-ai/welcomenew/assets/ai1-c2.assets/courseprep.md

 - [Mathematics for Machine Learning](https://mml-book.github.io/)

-## INTRODUCTION TO ONLINE TEACHING
+## Introduction to Online Teaching

 To make the most of this course we highly recommend you follow the given guidelines: